ISISNeutronMuon/MDANSE/Doc/_build/html/_sources/pages/gui.rst.txt

    \end{matrix}

-The modulus of the momentum transfer can be expressed in the scattering angle
+The modulus of the momentum transfer can be expressed in the scattering angle :math:`\theta` , the energy transfer, and the energy of the incident neutrons:

-.. math:: \theta

-, the energy transfer, and the energy of the incident neutrons:

 .. math::
+   :label: pfx60

    \begin{matrix}
    {{q = \sqrt{{2 - \frac{\mathit{\hslash\omega}}{E_{0}} - 2}\cos{\theta\sqrt{2 - \frac{\mathit{\hslash\omega}}{E_{0}}}}}}.} \\